Page Reviewed / Updated - Feb. 2016

 Co-pays, or co-payment amounts, are the portion of a specific medical expense for which the consumer is responsible.
 This is different from SOC because with SOC all medical expenses are considered in aggregate while with co-payments each procedure or medication will have a specific co-payment amount.

 If one thinks of Share of Cost as a partial acceptance into Medicaid, then one can avoid Share of Cost by being fully or unconditionally accepted into Medicaid.
-Qualifying for Medicaid unconditionally means the individual has income and assets less than the eligibility limits; typically less than $2,130 in monthly income and less than $2,000 in assets excluding their home and vehicle.
+Qualifying for Medicaid unconditionally means the individual has income and assets less than the eligibility limits.
+In 2016, in most states for elderly persons living at home, single applicants must have less than $2,199 in monthly income and less than $2,000 in assets excluding their home and vehicle.
 Details available here.

 There are multiple techniques used to lower one's income and assets to meet Medicaid eligibility limits yet still preserve those assets for one's family.
 Read about pooled income trusts, which help lower one's income and funeral trusts which lower one's assets.